 Have you ever had an employee that backed out from a shift due to personal reasons?
 Was that particular employee essential to your organization?
 If so, that must have caused a lot of panic for your organization.
-Such unplanned circumstances and scheduling changes seem to become more common for employers with hourly workers, disrupting their business operations and ultimately causing stress.
+Unplanned events and schedule changes are happening more often for employers with hourly workers, causing stress and disrupting business operations.

 Impact of poor Change Management

 Schedule changes often arise from a combination of irregular scheduling and unplanned circumstances.
 In either of these cases, employees are affected.
 A survey by Washington Post reported that 71% of dissatisfied hourly employees are currently looking for new jobs.

 They cite unstable schedules and difficulties reaching their managers as reasons for leaving.
 Working paycheck to paycheck is stressful for hourly employees.
 Balancing work and personal responsibilities causes strain and disengagement.
 Unfortunately, 50% of such employees have a problem asking for time off.
 Why so?

 - 6% of hourly workers, 8% of salaried workers, and 30% of those paid on some other basis work irregular or on-call shifts.
 Lack of certainty in shifts make jobs less desirable and frustrate employees that want more clarity in their life.

 - Calling in sick amongst hourly employees is rarely possible, with 31% of such employees finding difficulty changing shifts with another coworker.
 As a result, the options available for hourly employees are to either work their shift in sickness or be underemployed.

 Industries such as hospitality and manufacturing may often have significant shifts in demand for staff, sometimes at the last minute.
 These changes in demand ultimately lead to unpredicted scheduling changes.
 Sometimes, more guests show up to an event, which may require an increase in staff present.
 Without sufficient backup, staff may create a curb on guests allowed, which would reduce the financial welfare generated.